Ikami-Mercy/currencyConverter/README.md

 ### TASK

-The task is a simple app to help launch SimplePay in Binaria .
-SimplePay sends money from Binaria to several countries in Africa (Kenya, Uganda, NNigeria, Tanzania)
+SimplePay simulates sending money from a diaspora country to several countries in Africa (Kenya, Uganda, Nigeria, Tanzania)

 ## Architecture